mathiasertl/django-xmpp-http-upload/README.md

 all HTTP parts.
 This Django app can be used together with ejabberds [mod_http_upload](https://github.com/processone/ejabberd-contrib/tree/master/mod_http_upload).

-**Warning:** This app is in its early stages of development.
-Certainly not ready for any use.

 ## Django integration

 This assumes you already have an up and running Django instance somewhere.